araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## That's all folks?

-SAC works but not as fast as PPO, performance slightly below, weird movements (leg up in the air), not reliably.
+Although SAC can now solve this locomotion task, it takes more time to train, is not consistent, and the performance is slightly below PPO's.
+In addition, SAC's learned gaits are not as pleasing as PPO's, for example, SAC agents tend to keep one leg up in the air...

-Part II will explore those aspects (and more envs), SAC design decision (trying to remove the squashed Gaussian), but for now let's see what this mean for the RL community.
+Part II will explore these aspects (and more environments), review SAC design decisions (for example, try to remove the squashed Gaussian), and tune it for speed, but for now let's see what this means for the RL community.

 ## Outro: What Does That Mean for the RL Community?

-Other affected papers/envs.
-Brax not affected but special PPO implementation too.
-PPO worked by accident?
-Recommendation: use the action dist plotter (link to gist), define proper action bounds.
+When I found out about this problem, I was curious to see how widespread it was in the community.
+After a quick search, it turns out that there are a lot of papers/code affected[^brax-envs] by this large boundary problem (see a non-exhaustive list of affected papers/code below).

+Although the initial choice of bounds may be a conscious and convenient one (no need to specify the real bounds, PPO will figure it out), it seems to have worked a bit by accident for those who built on top of it, and probably discouraged practitioners from trying other algorithms.

+My recommendation would be to always have properly defined action bounds, and if they are not known in advance, you can always [plot the action distribution](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) and adjust the limits when iterating on the environment design.

 TODO: get feedback if this is an overlooked problem or known issue but PPO is nice because it can decide which action space to choose?